Deducteam/coq-hol-light-real-with-nat/README.md

 HOL-Light definition of real numbers in Coq
 -------------------------------------------

-This library provides a representation in Coq of the definition of real numbers in HOL-Light.
+This library provides a translation in Coq of the definition of real numbers in HOL-Light.

 It has been automatically generated from HOL-Light using [hol2dk](https://github.com/Deducteam/hol2dk) and [lambdapi](https://github.com/Deducteam/lambdapi).

-Proofs are not included but can be regenerated and rechecked by running [reproduce](https://github.com/Deducteam/coq-hol-light-real/blob/main/reproduce).
+Proofs are not included but can be regenerated and rechecked by running [reproduce](https://github.com/Deducteam/coq-hol-light-real/blob/main/reproduce) (it takes around 5 minutes on a machine with 32 processors Intel Core i9-13950HX and 64 Gb RAM).

 As HOL-Light is based on higher-order logic, this library assumes classical logic, Hilbert's ε operator, functional and propositional extensionnality (see [HOLLight.v](https://github.com/Deducteam/coq-hol-light-real/blob/main/HOLLight.v) for more details):